yuqiii-wang/KnowledgeNotes/math/finance/repo/repo_practices.md

 Gov bonds usually have high credibility.
 They can be used to hedge risks.

+Typically, use SOFR (for USD treasury bond) or LIBOR (for British treasury bond) as the benchmark to measure the risk of a bond.
+A haircut/spread/added floating rate can be applied on top of SOFR or LIBOR as the risk hedging quantified strategy.

 * Matched Book Trading

 Make sure underlying securities have its value as stated by daily monitoring.

+Counterparties are monitored as well.

+Consider *Prime*: prime bonds/trades/clients are private agreements that establish good trust-worthy relationships with the counterparties.
+The prime agreements offer good repo rate to counterparties.

 * Derivative Market Anticipation

 Demand for short-term cash is often correlated to the derivative market.
 High volatility market means that people are rush to raise funds to short/long derivatives.